steilerDev/homebridge-openhab2-complete/README.md

 If you would like to contribute just send me a pull request.
 In order to add a new service you have to modify/add the following parts:
 1. `./index.js`:
     * `this._factories` at the beginning of the `OpenHABComplete` constructor needs the same key and a reference to a factory method
     * Create your factory method in your class file, returning your accessory instance.
-The configuration block dedicated to your accessory will be passed to this function as JSON
+The platform (for requests and the HAP class) and the configuration block dedicated to your accessory will be passed to this function as JSON
 2. Create your own accessory class:
     * Create a new file for your accessory within the `./accessory` folder and include it within `./index.js`
     * The only *required* functions are `getServices()` (returning an array of `HAP.Service` with attached `HAP.Characteristic`) and `identify()` (which does not need to do anything).
 Those are implemented in the `Accessory` super class and don't need to be overridden.